top of page

 21Pictures was one of my projects – a new kind of dating site based on insights from psychology.
 It was featured in the Daily Mail and the Evening Standard magazine and won recognition as a finalist in the UK Dating Awards in 2015.

 21Pictures was designed to get people to make dating decisions intuitively, the way we do in the real world.
 You described yourself using (up to 21) pictures of your life, and found people you liked by looking at theirs.
-It was like Instagram for dating.
+It was like Instagram for dating, before Instagram was really a thing.
 We also steered you towards others who shared your values.
 We reckoned it represented behavioural science’s best shot at finding someone compatible.
 It resulted in at least one marriage!

 21Pictures